prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

       - Display Style: Hidden
 - Autohide Battery by iskin (only if current machine is has a battery)
 - Autohide Volume by t184256
+- Auto Power Profile by dmy3k
+  - On Battery: Power Saver
 - Burn My Windows by Simme (only if computer will not lag)
   - Click "Disable All" and enable Glide
 - Caffeine by eon